The Kiss

 People flick by so fast I cannot read their faces—

-momentary impressions that I will send you
+momentary impressions I will send you

 as postcards from the verge of space.